-2017 marks my 28th consecutive year attending the Minnesota State Fair.
+I have attended the Minnesota State Fair every year since 1990.
 I’m obsessed.
-For the last 12 years (soon to be 13), I have worked at the Great Minnesota Get Together representing my daytime employer.
+From 2005 to 2019, I worked at the Great Minnesota Get Together representing my daytime employer.
 And with that, I’ve had plenty of time to eat my way around the Fairgrounds.

 This food list goes beyond the cheese curds, pronto pups and Sweet Martha’s cookies.
 There’s much more to consume.
 Because the Fair runs for 12 days, here are 12 foods a bit more off the beaten path worth seeking out.